microsoft/CsWinRT/docs/authoring.md

 Consuming C#/WinRT components from MSIX-packaged applications is supported for some scenarios.
 The latest Visual Studio Preview version is recommended for packaging scenarios.

 - Consuming a C#/WinRT component from packaged C# apps is supported.
-- Consuming a C#/WinRT component from packaged C++ apps works as a package reference, but not project reference.
+- Consuming a C#/WinRT component from packaged C++ apps is supported as a package reference, and requires the exe.manifest file.

 ## Known Authoring Issues